Interstate 275 (Florida): Reconstruction and later changes

 In 2020, the Memorial Highway interchange was reconfigured and widened I-275 to three lanes throughout the length of the interchange.

 A reconstruction project was planned to begin on the Howard Frankland Bridge in 2017 for the new Gateway Expressway project, a plan to build a new toll road to connect different parts in Pinellas County.
 However, FDOT planned to reconstruct the interstate in smaller phases rather than the original larger two-phase project and the start of construction was delayed to 2020.
 Once the reconstruction project is finished in 2025, major traffic congestion on the Howard Frankland bridge is expected to be significantly reduced by the addition of new lanes.
 On January 7, 2021, FDOT postponed by a week to January 16, 2021 the start date for removing an overpass and the corresponding exit ramp over I-275.
 It had been scheduled to shut down by 8 p.m., EST, January 9, through January 10.
 This work was part of the U.S. $600 million toll road project.
 On January 16 to 17, 2021, workers removed the 4th street north interchange bridge (overpass) from 8 p.m. on January 16, to 12 p.m. on January 17.
 Exit 32 was closed until late 2021 while the new overpass is constructed.
 Overall construction on this large project began in fall 2020 and completion is expected in late 2025.
 A completely new bridge will carry southbound traffic.
 Once that bridge is completed, the existing southbound bridge will be converted to carry northbound traffic.
 When all traffic is moved to the final alignment, the existing northbound bridge will be removed.
 The newly built bridge for southbound traffic will include a separate pathway for pedestrian and bicycle traffic, and additional vehicle traffic lanes.
+Many projects have been completed and include many enhancements such as reduced traffic congestion, upgraded lighting, better markings, and modernized traffic signs increasing visibility.